-The Selection text box in the Select Schema Attribute or Element pane immediately shows you the context node.
-Place the cursor over the text box to see the full path of the context node.
-In the schema tree below the Selection text box, you can see where the context node occurs and quickly build the XPath expression by referring to the schema tree.
-The Condition, Auto-Calculation, etc, for which the expression is being created, will be inserted at a location within this context node, and the XPath expression will be evaluated with this node as its context.
+The Selection text box in the Sources pane immediately shows you the context node.
+The expression will be inserted at a location within this context node, and it will be evaluated with this node as its context.

-In the Select Schema Attribute or Element pane, the entire schema is displayed.
-Double-click a node in the schema tree to insert that node in the XPath expression.
-If the Absolute XPath check box is not checked, the selected node will be inserted with a location path expression that is relative to the context node.
-For example, in the screenshot above, the Newsitem element, which is a child of the Newsitems element (the context node), has been inserted with a location path that is relative to the context node (that is, as Newsitem).
-If the Absolute XPath check box were checked, the Newsitem node would have been inserted as $XML/presswatch/newsitems/newsitem.
+In the Sources pane, the entire schema is displayed.
+Double-click a node in the schema tree to insert it in the XPath expression.
+If the Relative XPath check box is checked, the selected node will be inserted with a location path expression that is relative to the context node.

-The schema tree in the Select Schema Attribute or Element pane contains a Namespace item.
+The schema tree in the Sources pane contains a Namespace item.
 Expanding this item displays all the namespaces declared in the stylesheet.
 This information can be useful for checking the prefixes of a namespace you might want to use in an XPath expression.

 The Select Operator/Expression pane lists the XPath axes (ancestor::, parent::, etc) , operators (for example, eq and div), and expressions (for # in # return #, etc) for the XPath version selected as the XSLT version for the SPS.
 The display can be toggled between an alphabetical listing and a hierarchical listing (which groups the items according to functionality).
 To insert an axis, operator, or axis in the XPath expression, double-click the required item.